yogeshdg/cc-assist/README.md

         Select an Option :

 ## Report and Logs can be found at:
- Cisco DNA Center Analyzer Tool logs will be available in a folder named cc-logs.This folder will be created in the same path where the program lies currently.So if you followed the earlier instructions on running the tool from /home/maglev, cc-logs will be available in /home/maglev/ .Depending on the option you choose a sub-folder will be created under cc-logs and the actual logs and tables will be in available as a tar.gz file inside this sub-folder.
+ cc-assist logs will be available in a folder named cc-logs.This folder will be created in the same path where the program lies currently.So if you followed the earlier instructions on running the tool from /home/maglev, cc-logs will be available in /home/maglev/ .Depending on the cc-assist option chosen, a sub-folder will be created under cc-logs and the actual logs and tables will be in available as a tar.gz file inside this sub-folder.

  E.g This is how lan automation log collection folder will look.You need to upload lan_automation_06-24-2024_08-36-21_UTC.tar.gz file to the SR/BEMS cc-logs/lan_automation/lan_automation_06-24-2024_08-36-21_UTC.tar.gz

  ## How to submit feedbacks or bugs:
- Please raise an issue in github to report any bugs or submit any new feature asks.Please make sure any feature ask you submit would help to troubleshoot catalyst center more efficiently.In case you feel strongly about the feature ask please submit your code as well.That will increase the chances of that feature getting integrated in cc-assist.
+ Please raise an issue in github to report any bugs or submit any new feature asks.In case you feel strongly about the feature ask please submit the code as well.That will increase the chances of that feature getting integrated in cc-assist.